canastro/blog/content/blog/2019-01-11---heavy-browser-computation/index.md

 > The [window.requestIdleCallback()](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) method queues a function to be called during a browser's idle periods.
 This enables developers to perform background and low priority work on the main event loop, without impacting latency-critical events such as animation and input response.
 Functions are generally called in first-in-first-out order; however, callbacks which have a timeout specified may be called out-of-order if necessary in order to run them before the timeout elapses.

-By calling requestIdleCallback we schedule a callback for the next idle period.
+By calling requestIdleCallback we schedule a callback for the next CPU idle period.
 In that callback we can check how long we got left before the idle period ends by calling `deadline.timeRemaining()`.
 The maximium amount of idle time is 50ms, but most of the times we'll get less time than that depending on how busy the CPU is.
 Using the timeRemaining and a constant max time for each calculation we can check if we have free time to do one more calc or reschedule to the next idle period.
 We'll schedule a new callback until there are no more tasks to execute.
 By processing our cells this way, we make sure to not interrupt latency-critical events and provide a smooth user experience.

-If we're processing 100 calcs, the time to execution with idle does not vary much from the regular blocking operation, but if we're processing 2 000 000, the idle approach will take longer, but smoother.
+If we're processing 100 calcs, the time to execution with idle does not vary much from the regular blocking operation, but if we're processing 100 000, the idle approach will take longer, but smoother.
 Its a tradeoff, that personally, I think its worth it.

 There is though, a caveat, the [browser support](https://caniuse.com/#search=requestIdle) is not yet ideal...
 Its not yet supported by neither IE Edge or safari...
 Always those two, right? :disappointed: There are ways to shim it, such as this simple [gist](https://gist.github.com/paullewis/55efe5d6f05434a96c36) and [react's approach](https://github.com/facebook/react/blob/master/packages/scheduler/src/Scheduler.js#L415), which is a more complex and robust.

 # Lets code!
-This is our dummy computation function (It's pretty much hardcoded and does not reflect the real world code).
-This function extracts the id of the cell in the formula, adds 10 to the value of the referred cell, updates the current cell value and returns the next cell:
+First we need to create a dummy function that will represent our cell computation, lets call it `performUnitOfWork` (It's pretty much hardcoded and does not reflect the real world code):

 ```js
 function performUnitOfWork(nextUnitOfWork) {